-Vehicles must be fitted with specific tyres (mud and snow) if there is snow, ice or frost on the road.
-Although there is no set time period, and varies from region to region, it is generally required that winter tyres be fitted between October and Easter.
-This requirement also applies to rental cars, check that appropriate tyres are fitted to rental cars before accepting the vehicle.
-Fines are payable and insurance coverage may be voided if inappropriate tyres are fitted.
+- Vehicles must be fitted with specific tyres (mud and snow) if there is snow, ice or frost on the road.
+Although there is no set time period, and it varies region to region, winter tyres usually need to be fitted between October and Easter.
+Check appropriate tyres are fitted to rental cars before accepting the vehicle.
+Fines are payable and insurance claims may be rejected if inappropriate tyres are fitted.

-The minimum driving age in Germany is 18.
-Drivers under 18 are not allowed to drive even if they possess a valid Australian driver's licence.
-Drivers must have a valid driver's licence, insurance and vehicle documents in the vehicle at all times.
+The minimum driving age is 18.
+Drivers under 18 years of age aren't allowed to drive, even if they have an Australian driver's licence.

 Aviation Safety Network website for information on aviation safety in Germany.